Psychology: The UDC Edge

 - Find out about scholarship opportunities for psychology students

-Seniors have the opportunity to participate in practica, independent research, and a capstone seminar course in which you complete an independent research project.
+Seniors have the opportunity to participate in experiential activities and a capstone seminar course that requires an independent research project.

 Student Organizations and Activities in the UDC Psychology Program